zaphosting/docs/docs/ats-server-modding.md

 ---
 id: ats-server-modding
 title: "ATS: Installing Mods/DLCs to your ATS server"
-description: Information on how to install mods and DLCs to your American Truck Simulator (ATS) server or game client from ZAP-Hosting
+description: "Information on how to install mods and DLCs to your American Truck Simulator (ATS) server or game client from ZAP-Hosting"
 sidebar_label: Install Mods/DLCs
 services:
   - gameserver-ats